 Whether old or young, ugly or beautiful, even male or female, there’s just something about witches that terrifies us to the core.
 Perhaps it’s their reputation for throwing human body parts into bubbling cauldrons; maybe it’s their alleged pacts with Satan.
+Witches have been the basis of horror for centuries, from the era of Salem and burning the accused at the stake to today, as cries of witch hunts fill the news and air around us.
 While plenty of “good witches” have graced the silver screens, we’ll always have a special place in our dark hearts for the evil ones.

 1. The Witches (1990)